limodou/ido/README.md

 ```

 It'll try to download the remote file.
 But ido also can cache the downloaded file in
-`CACHE` directory, and it's `$HOME/.ido/cache` by default.
+`FILES` directory.
 So if a file is already
 downloaded, it'll not download it again.
-Besides CACHE directory, if you give `in_path`
+And you can also give `in_path`
 parameter to wget function or just give `-f files_directory`
 in the command line, ido will also search files in these directories, so the order of search
 a filename which need to be downloaded is:

 1. `in_path` parameter directory
 1. directory of `-f` parameter of command line
-1. CACHE directory

 IF wget download or just find an existed file, it'll return the real filename of it, so
 you can use the returned filename later.